Extra Towards Options

 - Next payment will apply the “extra” amount to the next payment.
 The application date of the “extra” amount will be the same as the next scheduled payment date.
 For example, if the “extra” amount is $10 and the next payment comes due on July 1, $10 will apply to the loan on July 1.

-- Principal will apply the extra amount towards principal on the loan.
+- Principal will apply the extra amount towards the principal balance on the loan.
 Extra towards principal differs from extra towards principal-only in that when you choose extra towards principal, the portion of the payment that exceeds the current amount due on the loan (the extra portion) will also reduce the amount due on future payments.
-For example, if $80.00 is due on the loan and the borrower pays $100.00, selecting extra towards principal will mean that after the payment applies, -$20.00 will show due on the loan, reducing the next payment due by $20.00.
+For example, if $80.00 is due on the loan and the borrower pays $200.00, selecting extra towards principal will mean that after the payment applies, -$120.00 will show due on the loan, reducing the future amounts due by $120.00.
 Using this option allows the borrower to pay ahead on the loan, meaning the following payments on the loan will be reduced by the extra principal paid.
 Future payments will not show as due until the due amount exceeds the extra principal amount paid.
+So in our example, the extra $120 will cover the next $80 amount due and $40 of the amount due after that.
+If the customer was on a monthly payment frequency, they would not show due for another payment for 2 months and then only $40 would be due.

-- Principal only will apply extra towards principal ONLY.
-This option will apply the extra amount towards principal only therefore lowering the principal balance by the extra amount.
-This will not affect/pay down the next payment unless the next payment is the final payment.
-For example, if $80.00 is due on the loan and the borrower pays $100.00, selecting extra towards principal only will mean that $80.00 will cover the amount due bringing the account current and $20.00 will be posted as a principal only payment and the next payment will be due for the full amount.
+- Principal only will also apply the extra amount towards the principal balance on the loan, therefore lowering the principal balance by the extra amount.
+However, this will not affect/pay down the next payment unless the next payment is the final payment.
+For example, if $80.00 is due on the loan and the borrower pays $200.00, selecting extra towards principal only will mean that $80.00 will cover the amount due bringing the account current and $120.00 will be posted as a principal only payment and the next scheduled payment will still be due for the full amount.